Early in church history, interpretations of Scripture began to diverge.

 Therefore, it is helpful to add two concepts to the tool the early church proposed.
 Not only will the true faith be found across time, distance, and persons, but this will be especially true of those who were mistreated, persecuted, and shunned by the world.
 The Scriptures promise that the godly will suffer persecution (2 Tim.
 3:12).
 The godly, being endowed with the Holy Spirit, will naturally be able to interpret the Scriptures best.

 And not only is persecution a sign of this godliness, but so is purity.
 While the Scriptures describe heretics as living lustful lives (2 Pet.
 2:13-14), the true church will be characterized by pure living and separation from the sins of the world, and out of that experience suffering and persecution (John 15:20).
 Jesus promises that a faithful remnant will never be extinguished but will resist the gates of Hades (Matt.
 16:18).
 Integrating these insights, faithful biblical interpretation will be associated with a fivefold norm:

 - Suffering: with adversity

 We gain much by weighing more heavily the persecuted, faithful “cloud of witnesses.”
-It helps us break out of an overly individualistic interpretation style that exalts autonomy, and helps us to eliminate bias and blind spots.
+It helps us break out of an overly individualistic interpretation style that exalts autonomy, and eliminate bias and blind spots.